GoranDubajic/PSIML-Theano/README.md

 # Instructions for installing Theano on Windows for PSIML

-There are already offical instructions [Installation of Theano on Windows](http://www.deeplearning.net/software/theano/install_windows.html#install-windows) however please follow instructions bellow instead of offical one.
+There are already official instructions [Installation of Theano on Windows](http://www.deeplearning.net/software/theano/install_windows.html#install-windows) however please follow instructions bellow instead of official one.

 We suppose that installation directory is `C:\SciSoft` and we used **x64** platform.